 Data Management Tool #5: Esri

-Esri’s ArcGIS gives you access to a whole set of tools through which you can manage, store, and edit your data just the way you want to.
+Esri’s ArcGIS gives you access to a whole set of data analytics tools through which you can manage, store, and edit your data just the way you want to.

 Image via Esri